 There aren’t a lot of foods I would immediately call Dutch when someone asks me about Dutch food.
 Most problems I have are with proper meals, no lasagna (Italian) or paella (Spanish) type of dish for Dutch food as far as I know.
 When it comes to snacks though there are quite a lot of them!
-I’ve already discussed oliebollen and kibbeling.
-Both are fried foods and today I’ve got another fried food example I’m afraid: kroketten and bitterballen.
+In previous posts we discussed oliebollen and kibbeling.
+Both are fried foods and today I’ve got another fried food example: kroketten and bitterballen.

 Kroketten vs Bitterballen